hapax/hapax.github.io/assets/visual-qft.md

 As usual, control bits are indicated by black dots, and we indicate
 $C^m$ by a box labelled with $m$.
+This action is defined for a basis element of the tensor product, but by the magic of linearity, it extends to the full Hilbert space at no extra cost.
-The total number of gates required is
+The total number of gates required to implement the QFT with this circuit is then

 $$
 n + \sum_{j=0}^{n-1} = \frac{1}{2}n(n+1) = O(n^2).
 $$

+By contrast, if we try to perform the QFT on the classical computer, the best we can do is $O(a^{n+1}n)$ operations, so we have an exponential quantum speedup.

 ---